 The - symbol indicates that data for a group of students has been suppressed.
-If a group has fewer than five students, data for that group and the next smallest group(s) are suppressed to protect the privacy of individual students.
+If a group has fewer than five students, data for that group and the part group(c) are suppressed to protect the group of individual students.

-Other 2005-06 S chool Year 2004-05 School Year - Total Number scoring at level(s): Total tal Number scoring at level(s): Assessments Tested 2-4 3-4 4 Tested 2-4 3-4 4 New York State Alternate Assessment (NYSAA): Grade 5 Equivalent 0 This test : was not giv ven in 2004 4-05.
+data for that group and the next smallest group(s) are suppressed to prote ect the privacy of individual students.
+Other 2005-06 \$ School Year 2004-05 School Year Total Number scoring at level(s): Total Number scoring at level(s): Assessments Tested 2-4 3-4 4 Tested 2-4 3-4

+ASSESSMETTSTested2-43-44Tested2-43-44New York State Alternate Assessment (NYSAA): Grade 5 Equivalent1---This test was not given in 2004-05.